Announcement Type: Competing Supplement

 III.
 Eligibility Information

-Only current TEC grantees are eligible to apply for the competing supplemental funding under this announcement and must demonstrate that they have complied with previous terms and conditions of the TEC program.
+Only current TEC grantees are eligible to apply for the competing supplemental funding under this announcement and must demonstrate Start Printed Page 38915that they have complied with previous terms and conditions of the TEC program.

-Please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission) for additional proof of applicant status documents required, such as proof of non-profit status, etc.
+Please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission) for additional proof of applicant status documents required, such as Tribal resolutions, proof of non-profit status, etc.

 2. Cost Sharing or Matching